StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Related Work

 \subsection{Financial Agents and Benchmarks}

-The financial domain has long been of interest for LLM applications due to its direct link with profitability, risk management, and high-stakes decision making~\citep{wu2023bloomberggpt,lee2024finllms,nie2024survey}.
-Most existing benchmarks, however, focus on static question-answering tasks such as FinQA~\citep{chen2021finqa}, TAT-QA~\citep{zhu-etal-2021-tat}, and FinBench~\citep{yin2023finbench}.
-While useful for evaluating financial reasoning and domain knowledge, these tasks do not reflect the iterative, dynamic nature of real-world trading environments.

-Recent work has begun to move towards more realistic evaluation settings.
-For instance, INVESTORBENCH~\citep{li-etal-2025-investorbench} introduces an environment for testing trading decisions, marking an important step towards agent-based financial evaluation.
-However, it primarily considers single-stock-trading and relies on historical data up to 2021, raising concerns about both scope and potential data contamination.

-In contrast, our proposed benchmark, \ourbench, is the first to embed LLM agents into realistic, multi-stock-trading environments with continuously updated market data.
-By requiring agents to make sequential trading decisions over extended horizons, \ourbench directly evaluates profitability and risk management capabilities.
-This setting bridges the gap between static financial QA benchmarks and the practical challenges of real-world investment strategies, enabling a more faithful assessment of the readiness of LLM-powered financial agents.
+Financial applications of LLMs have attracted growing attention due to their relevance to profitability, risk management, and high-stakes decision making~\citep{wu2023bloomberggpt,lee2024finllms,nie2024survey}.
+However, most existing benchmarks focus on static question-answering, such as FinQA, TAT-QA, and FinBench~\citep{chen2021finqa,zhu-etal-2021-tat,yin2023finbench}.
+While useful for evaluating financial reasoning and domain knowledge, these benchmarks do not reflect the iterative, dynamic nature of real-world trading environments.
+Recent works like INVESTORBENCH~\citep{li-etal-2025-investorbench} have begun to explore agent-based trading evaluation, but primarily considers single-stock settings and relies on historical data up to 2021, raising concerns about both scope and potential data contamination.
+In contrast, \ourbench is the first benchmark to embed LLM agents in realistic, multi-stock trading environments with continuously updated market data. \ourbench bridges the gap between static financial QA benchmarks and the practical challenges of real-world investment strategies, enabling a more faithful assessment of LLM-based financial agents.

-\section{conclusion}
+\section{Conclusion}

-In this work, we introduce \ourbench, a novel benchmark designed to evaluate the performance of LLM agents in realistic stock-trading scenarios.
-By simulating dynamic market environments and requiring continuous decision-making over multi-month horizons, \ourbench provides a comprehensive framework to assess both profitability and risk management capabilities.
-Our extensive experiments reveal that while current LLM agents could operate profitably, they still struggle to consistently outperform simple baselines, highlighting the challenges that remain in this domain.
+We introduce \ourbench, a benchmark for evaluating LLM agents in realistic stock-trading environments with dynamic markets and long-horizon decision making.
+Our experiments show that although current agents can be profitable, they rarely outperform simple baselines, revealing substantial room for improvement.
+We release \ourbench to support future research on building more capable trading agents under complex market dynamics.
 We believe that \ourbench will serve as a valuable resource for the research community, driving further advancements in the development of intelligent, autonomous financial agents capable of navigating complex market dynamics.
-Future work will focus on enhancing the benchmark with additional market scenarios and exploring novel agent architectures to improve trading performance.